National Trails Day – June 3, 2017

 Pedestrian Trail & Tunnel

 BSCO is in the engineering phase of a project that will create safe pedestrian access across Highway 64 to the Big Sky Community Park.
 The project includes a pedestrian underpass at the intersection of Lone Mountain Trail (HWY 64) and Little Coyote Road, a paved trail along Little Coyote Road, and a pedestrian bridge across the Middle Fork of the South Fork of the Gallatin River.
 The project is part of the organization’s pedestrian safety and connectivity goal in the Big Sky Trails Master Plan.
 BSCO is seeking grant funding in coordination with the Big Sky Meadow Trails, Recreation, and Parks Special District.
 Construction is anticipated for the summer of 2018.

-Pedestrian, bicycle, and vehicular safety will improve in the Big Sky Meadow area with the installation of a traffic control signal at the intersection of Lone Mountain Trail (HWY 64) and Ousel Falls Road.
-Montana Department of Transportation (MDT), has determined that the intersection has met warrant criterial for the installation of a traffic control signal.
+Pedestrian, bicycle, and vehicular safety improves this spring in the Big Sky Meadow area with the installation of a traffic control signal at the intersection of Lone Mountain Trail (HWY 64) and Ousel Falls Road.
+Montana Department of Transportation (MDT) determined that the intersection met warrant criterial for the installation of a traffic control signal.
 Although HWY 64 is a state highway, the community recognized the need to install the signal ahead of when MDT may have done so due to safety concerns.
 The project is being funded in collaboration with local developers (50%) and the Big Sky Area Resort Tax District (50%).
-The electrical infrastructure and pole foundations will be installed spring of 2017 and the traffic control devices will be installed shortly thereafter.
+The electrical infrastructure and pole foundations will be installed spring of 2017 with a finishing date of June 30, 2017.
 BSCO’s role in the project is focused on connecting the recreational opportunities of parks and trails, to neighborhoods, businesses and essential services that are located on both the north and south side of HWY 64.